gerkElznik/gerkElznik.github.io/_posts/2022-04-07-provision-personal-helm-chart-repo.md

 ![Packages](/assets/images/github-package-new.png "Packages")

 When you click on the new package (see the red arrow above), you'll be able to see a version tag created (in this case `0.1.0`) for the image that corresponds to the release we cut.
-Unfortunately I found that the package (image) was published as "Private" meaning an anonymous user would be unable to pull this image, and that's not what I want for the applications my personal helm charts will package up since I desire being able to share them freely, and at the time of this writing I was unable to find a way to automate changing it to "Public" -- however the package's visibility can be manually changed by clicking on "Package settings" as the red arrow below shows:
+Unfortunately, I found that the package (image) was published as "Private" meaning an anonymous user would be unable to pull this image, and that's not what I want for the applications my personal helm charts will package up since I desire to be able to share them freely, and at the time of this writing I was unable to find a way to automate changing it to "Public" -- however, the package's visibility can be manually changed by clicking on "Package settings" as the red arrow below shows:

 ![Package Settings](/assets/images/github-package-settings.png "Package Settings")